Iran–Israel relations: Axis of Resistance

 Iran's refers to its strategic alliance with regional non-state actors, including Hezbollah in Lebanon, Hamas and Palestinian Islamic Jihad in the Palestinian territories, and the Houthi movement in Yemen, as the "Axis of Resistance".
 These groups receive Iranian support in the form of weapons, funding, and training.
-According to analyst Afshon Ostovar, the aim of this network is to present Israel with a long-term existential challenge by "slowly strangling" it through a series of "increasingly destructive, unwinnable wars."
+According to U.S. scholar Afshon Ostovar, the aim of this network is to present Israel with a long-term existential challenge by "slowly strangling" it through a series of "increasingly destructive, unwinnable wars."

 According to Dana H. Allin, Iran has covertly supported Palestinian suicide attacks targeting Israeli civilians.
 The October 7 attacks on Israel—which killed approximately 1,200 people, mostly civilians, and saw the kidnapping of 250 hostages—was, at least in part, a product of Iran's strategy.
 The Wall Street Journal cited senior Hamas and Hezbollah members who said the IRGC helped plan the assault and gave the go-ahead during an 2 October meeting in Beirut.
 In the lead-up to the attack, about 500 Hamas and Palestinian Islamic Jihad fighters reportedly received training in Iran under the supervision of the IRGC Quds Force.
 According to The Washington Post, the attack occurred "with key support from [Iran] who provided military training and logistical help as well as tens of millions of dollars for weapons."
 Following the killing of Yahya Sinwar, Hamas leader, in an Israeli operation in mid-October 2024, a new mural appeared in Tehran bearing the message "The storm of Sinwar will continue" in reference to Al-Aqsa Storm, the name Hamas used for its 7 October attacks.
-Iranian foreign minister spokesman Nassar Kanaani openly congratulated the Palestinian nation and groups of resistance for the 7 October attack.
+Iranian foreign minister spokesman Nassar Kanaani openly congratulated the Palestinian militant groups for the 7 October attacks.